matthewglasenapp/hla_resolve/docs/technical_reference.md

 ```

 When vcf2fasta treats a VCF as "phased," it treats unphased heterozygous genotypes as phased and arbitrarily assigns each allele to a haplotype.
 This means that unphased heterozygous genotypes must be removed from the phased VCF prior to running vcf2fasta.
 However, if there is only one heterozygous genotype in the single-gene VCF and it remains unphased, it should not be filtered before vcf2fasta.
 Because we care only about phased haplotypes within genes, it doesn't matter which haplotype gets which allele in this scenario.
 The two reconstructed haplotypes will be correct.
 However, the standard pipeline removes unphased heterozygous genotypes from the VCF before vcf2fasta, because when operating in "phased" mode, if there is a mix of phased and unphased heterozygous genotypes, vcf2fasta randomly assigns alleles from the unphased heterozygous genotypes to haplotypes, resulting in inevitable switch errors.
 The edge case of a single unphased heterozygous genotype is addressed in `reconstruct_fasta_methods.py`.

+### Terminal stop codon repair for HLA-DPB1

+A small number of HLA-DPB1 alleles, including DPB1\*13:01, \*27:01, \*107:01, and \*135:01, are one base shorter than GRCh38 in a poly-A run at the very end of the coding sequence. vcf2fasta works in reference coordinates, so the annotated CDS window ends one base short of the shifted stop codon.
+The haplotype comes back 776 bp ending in ATA instead of 777 bp ending in TAA.
+The allele is functional, and the annotation is correct, so neither the GFF nor the database is at fault.

+`extract_cds_padded_and_trim()` in `reconstruct_fasta_methods.py` repairs this.
+The CDS GFF is rewritten with its 3'-terminal exon extended by 5 reference bases, chosen strand-aware, vcf2fasta is re-run on the padded model in a temporary directory, and each haplotype is trimmed back to its first in-frame stop codon.
+The repair is accepted only if that stop lands within 5 bp of the annotated CDS length, which rejects premature stops and cases where nothing was recovered near the terminus.
+A rejected haplotype keeps its original sequence.

+The repair is scoped to HLA-DPB1 and runs only when a haplotype does not already end in a stop codon.
+Genes that went through the CDS rescue pipeline, or that are unphased, are skipped, since their CDS records are deliberately partial.
+The persisted `vcf2fasta_out/` directory is left untouched.

 ### Bug fixes in the fork